igotinfected/gists/README.md

-# gists
+# Public gists

-Public gists repo used to sync bound-to-be-updated gists.
+This repo contains public gists that are automatically updated with a workflow if changes for specific gists are detected.